 Country: South Africa

 Asnath became a licensed pilot at the age of 23.
 She is the first black South African woman to fly a plane and the first black female trainee in South Africa.
 Born in Polokwane, Asnath was inspired to become a pilot by reading about aeronautics.
 In faith and perseverance, she made her dream come true.
-Today she is the founder of the African College of Aviation.
-Her innate aviation skills has earned her several reputable accolades.
+Today, she is the founder of the African College of Aviation.
+Her innate aviation skills have earned her several reputable accolades.

 5. Rachel Bianchi-Quarshie

-Against all odds, Rachel finally got to wear the pilot regalia she once admired as a child, not only that, she became the youngest to fly a commercial plane in Ghana.
+Against all odds, Rachel finally got to wear the pilot regalia she once admired as a child.
+Not only that, she became the youngest to fly a commercial plane in Ghana.
 The Accountancy graduate has expressed her potential interest in humanitarian and charity works for the people; economics and international politics.
-Rachel is a professional who is utterly creative and has a flair for the arts, and most importantly known for her resplendent resilience.
+Rachel is a professional who is utterly creative and has a flair for the arts and most importantly known for her resplendent resilience.